How to Thaw Frozen Shrimp

-The best way to defrost or thaw shrimp is by placing the frozen shrimp in a colander under cool running water.
-If you want to know how to defrost frozen shrimp fast, this is the best method.
+The best way to defrost or thaw frozen shrimp is by placing the shrimp in a colander under cool running water.
+Using a colander under running water is the most commonly used technique to defrost frozen shrimp fast.

 First, place the frozen shrimp in a colander in your kitchen sink.
 Next, turn on the faucet and begin running cool water over the shrimp.
 Always use cool water to defrost or thaw frozen shrimp.
 After about a minute, the frost and ice on the shrimp will begin to melt, and the individual shrimp will start separating from the block.

 Continue running cool water over the shrimp for another 3 or 4 minutes.
 Flip the block over and shake the colander occasionally to continue separating shrimp from the frozen block of shrimp.
 All the shrimp should be separated and cool to the touch.
 Your shrimp are ready to be peeled or cooked with the shell on, like in a shrimp boil.